pmean/build-website/text/00/mann.md

 underlying distribution.

 This leads you to a dilemma.
-You probably want to use the Mann-Whitney U test because you can\'t assume with any confidence what the underlying distribution is.
+You probably want to use the Mann-Whitney U test because you can't assume with any confidence what the underlying distribution is.
 There are several approaches you can take.

 First, you can **select a distibution that you believe is reasonable**,